-For further details on the quality of parenting items, and how they were combined to form the quality of parenting score, see Appendix C of Volume Two - Measures derived from multiple responses and scales.
+For further details on the quality of parenting items, and how they were combined to form the quality of parenting score, see Appendix C of Volume $\text{Two}^2$ - Measures derived from multiple responses and scales.
+This volume can be downloaded free from our website: www.ichr.uwa.edu.au/waachs.